 - MS, Anthropology, University of Utah

-Before starting my PhD, I earned an MS in Anthropology at UU in 2014 and a BA in Anthropology at University of Arizona, Tucson in 2004.
-I spent the intervening years mostly working for the National Park Service and Bureau of Land Management.
-Issues in public land management heavily inform my research interests.
+Kate earned her PhD in 2019.
+Previously, she earned her MS in Anthropology at UU in 2014 and a BA in Anthropology at University of Arizona, Tucson in 2004.
+She spent the intervening years working for the National Park Service and Bureau of Land Management.
+Issues in public land management, traditional knowledge, and energy heavily inform her research and teaching.

 Interests: Archaeology, paleoecology, ethnoarchaeology, palynology, Behavioral Ecology, ecological disturbance, anthropogenic fire, science outreach and education.